-Delay applying fertilizer until the roots are well established.
-Then, begin feeding with a complete, balanced fertilizer at 200-250 ppm N constant liquid feed (CLF).
-An EC level of 1.2 - 1.5 (1:2 slurry) is a good target range under most conditions.
+Delay applying fertilizer until the roots are well-established and then begin feeding with a complete, balanced fertilizer at 150 - 200 ppm N constant liquid feed (CLF).
+An EC level of 0.76 - 1.25 (1:2) / 2.1 - 3.5 (SME) is a good target range under most conditions.
 Provide a complete minor element program.
-Calipetite is more tolerant of a higher pH and less prone to iron deficiency.
-However, additional iron applications may be required to promote good leaf color; especially if the pH is above 7.0.
+SuperCal is less prone to iron deficiency, but extra iron applications may be required to promote good leaf color; especially if the pH is above 6.5.
 The use of Osmocote®, such as 18-6-12, or other appropriate slow-release fertilizer products may be beneficial in supplementing a CLF program and may provide improved performance for the consumer.
 Provide periodic clear water applications if excess soluble salts accumulate.